Different seniority states of $^{119-126}$Sn isotopes: shell model description: Transition probabilities

 \section{Transition probabilities}

-In the Table~[2], we have shown $B(E2)$ transition probabilities of the isomeric states for $^{119-126}$Sn isotopes.
+In the Table~3, we have shown $B(E2)$ transition probabilities of the isomeric states for $^{119-126}$Sn isotopes.
 These calculated values of $E2$ transition probabilities are important for future experiments.
-Comparison of the calculated $B(E2)$ transition probabilities with these experimental data are given in Table~2.
-After calculating $B(E2: 2^+ \rightarrow 0^+)$ for heavier Sn isotopes, we have found that the calculated results showing good agreement with experimental data with $e_n=0.8e$.
-Thus for comparison apart from standard effective charge for neutron $e_n=0.5e$, we have also calculated $B(E2)'s$ values with second set of effective charge $e_n=0.8e$, although for high-spin states $B(E2)$ values are very large with this effective charge.
-The difference between calculated and experimental $B(E2)$'s value is might be due to a deficiency in the wave functions rather than in the effective operator.
-In the case of $^{119}$Sn, the $B(E2):27/2^- \rightarrow 23/2^-$, the experimental value of is 73(7) $e^2fm^4$, while calculated value is 21.09/57.52 $e^2fm^4$ with $e_n=0.5e/0.8e$.
+After calculating $B(E2; 0^+ \rightarrow 2^+)$ for heavier Sn isotopes, we have found that the calculated results showing good agreement with experimental data with $e_n=0.8e$ (see Fig. 11).
+Thus for comparison apart from standard effective charge for neutron $e_n=0.5e$, we have also calculated $B(E2)$ values with second set of effective charge $e_n=0.8e$, although for high-spin states $B(E2)$ values are very large with this effective charge.
+The SN100PN interaction results for energy levels are in a reasonable agreement with the experimental data, however the calculated results for $B(E2)$ transitions are not in good agreement.
+This might be due to a deficiency in the wave functions rather than in the effective operator.
+Because electromagnetic properties are sensitive to the detailed composition of the nuclear wave function.